 Naturally, this makes some people want to vomit.
-That’s part of my point behind using “disgusting” in the title.
+That’s part of reason why I used the word “disgusting” in the headline of this blog post.
 So let me explain where I’m going with this.

 To get noticed.

-That means when someone arrives at your website, blog or article, they should know immediately what to expect.
-Everything–even your microcontent–should be simple, succinct and scannable.
+That means when someone arrives on your website home page, blog, or article, they should know immediately what to expect.
+Everything — even your microcontent — should be simple, succinct and scannable.

-Most people will find your website through a search engine.
+Many people will find your website through a search engine.
 That’s where you have to start.
-From the beginning.
+At the beginning.

 But you can find someone’s motive.
 How?